versionone/VersionOne.SDK.Java.APIClient/README.md

 ### How to use find in a query

-Use the Find property of the Query object to search for text.
+Use the **Find** property of the **Query** class to search for text.
 This query will retrieve only Request assets with the word "Urgent" in the name:

 ```java
 public Asset[] FindListOfAssets() throws Exception {